Tech-Tweakers/polaris-slack/README.md

 ```
 #
-# GET list all the messages intercepted by the AI
+# List all the messages intercepted by the AI
 #

 GET: http://localhost:9990/entries

 #
-# POST not used since the AI is replying to the messages.
-For tests only.
+# Reply message (not used since the AI is replying to the messages.
+For tests only.)
 #

 POST: http://localhost:9990/slack-reply